XIGUAXIE/HowToZip/_posts/2024-07-26-understanding-zip-archives-a-comprehensive-guide.md

 ---
 layout: post
-title: Understanding ZIP Archives: A Comprehensive Guide
+title: 'Understanding ZIP Archives: A Comprehensive Guide'
 date: 2024-07-26
-tags: [file management, compression, ZIP]
+tags: [compression, ZIP]
 ---

 ZIP archives are a ubiquitous tool for file compression and storage, widely used across different platforms and systems.
 This guide explores the fundamentals of ZIP files, how to create and manage them, and the advantages they offer for both everyday users and professionals.